Loading

 Create a config.yml with default src_dir, build_dir, and file_mode settings.

-Run project
+Run project (all files)

 c-runner run